Marmelodov/PromptCrafter-API/docs/tutorials/search-prompts.md

 ]
 ```

 > **Understanding results ordering:** Prompts appear in order of relevance.
-The search algorithm considers matches in titles more relevant than matches in content or tags, so prompts with titles that match your query appear higher in the results.
+The search algorithm considers matches in the `title` field more relevant than matches in `content` or `tags`, so prompts with titles that match your query appear higher in the results.

 If no prompts match your search term, the request returns a `200 OK` status with an empty array `[]`.